Why Vinegar Became the Standard in Hot Sauce (And When Science Finally Understood Why)

 The Acid Options Today

-• Citric acid: Bright, clean acidity without heavy tang.
-Can be isolated from citrus or produced through fermentation.
+- Citric acid: Bright, clean acidity without heavy tang.
 Allows precise pH control.
+Lets vegetable and fruit flavors lead rather than being overridden by pickled character.

-• Fresh citrus juice: Lime, lemon, or grapefruit juice provides citric acid naturally, but varies by season and batch.
+- Fresh citrus juice: Lime, lemon, or grapefruit juice provides citric acid naturally, with aromatic oils and flavor compounds that pure citric acid doesn't carry.

 Most manufacturers use combinations of these acids to achieve both safety and their desired flavor profile.
 The science enables choice.
 Tradition validated the requirement.